Welcome

 Inference

 A logical conclusion based on textual evidence, not stated directly.
-Must be supported by the text - do not go beyond what the passage shows.
+Must be supported by the text.

 Prediction